iNavFlight/inav/docs/Settings.md

 ### nav_wp_multi_mission_index

-Index of mission selected from multi mission WP entry.
+Index of mission selected from multi mission WP entry loaded in flight controller.
 1 is the first useable WP mission in the entry.
 Limited to a maximum of 9 missions.
-Loading mission index 0 resets all missions (no mission is loaded).
+Set index to 0 to display missions loaded via telemetry in OSD Mission field.

 | Default | Min | Max |
 | --- | --- | --- |